Damage to your roof and siding is common after storms.

 The debris could strike your roof and then blow elsewhere during the storm, so you might have to look for evidence of its impact rather than the object itself.
 Broken shingle patterns, holes, or dents are all red flags.
-If you are uncomfortable getting on the roof yourself, you should hire a pro to look into these issues.
+Rather than getting on the roof yourself, you should hire a pro to look into these issues.

 6. Crooked Chimney

-Major storms can lead to problems with the flashing seal around your chimney and subsequent water ingress.
+Major storms can lead to problems with the flashing seal around your chimney and allow water to get inside.
 When this happens, the chimney may no longer sit straight, but at a crooked angle.
 It isn’t likely to look like the Leaning Tower of Pisa, so you need a keen eye to spot minor changes in its position from the ground.
-Many chimney leaks are not visible to the naked eye, however, so it may be best to call in a chimney pro to take a look.
+Many chimney leaks are not visible to the naked eye, however, so it may be best to call in a local chimney inspector to take a look.

 7. Leaks in the Attic or Ceilings